Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/PackagingGuides/bento4.md

 Upload your packaged files and manifest to AWS S3 or an equivalent hosting service.
 You can now test your newly packaged content with our player on the VUDRM Admin site.

-A guide can be found at the following link - [Test Your Stream](https://docs.vualto.com/projects/vudrm/en/latest/UserGuide/VUDRM-Admin.html#test-your-stream)
+For more information, please view our documentation on how to [Test Your Stream](https://docs.vualto.com/projects/vudrm/en/latest/UserGuide/VUDRM-Admin.html#test-your-stream).

 You can confirm a relevant license request has been made by checking the network tab of the browsers dev tools.